Dental Assisting Certificate Program

 Please note that the Dental Hygiene associate’s degree is a selective program and requires additional application components.
 If you are interested in the Dental Hygiene degree, you can prepare yourself to apply for the program by fulfilling your prerequisite course requirements with the Dental Assisting certificate or the Allied Health concentration.

 As a Massachusetts board-certified dental assistant, you will know how to:

-Dental assistants are in high demand in Massachusetts.
-This is expected to increase by 19% through 2026, as our aging population requires more dental care.* The average yearly wage for dental assistants in Massachusetts was $44,770 in May 2017.*
+Dental assistants are in high demand in Massachusetts, so you can expect to find a job fast!
+The dental assisting field is expected to grow 19% by 2026*, as our aging population requires more dental care.
+You can make an average of $45,380* as a dental assistant in the north central MA area.